gikolgi-dev/Habitly/README.md

 2. Download the latest `.apk` file.
 3. Open the file on your Android device to install it.
     *   *Note: You may need to allow installation from unknown sources in your device settings.*

----

-## ⚠️ Important Note

-Please be aware that this app uses **Material 3 Expressive** extensively, which is currently experimental/unstable.

-*   The app has currently only been tested on a **Pixel 8** with android 16 installed.
-*   You might experience layout issues or crashes on other devices or screen sizes.
-*   If it wasn't obvious this is an android only app